 What is Moodle?

-Moodle is a course management system developed by educators with a “learning-centric” perspective.
-It allows faculty to easily set up interactive online spaces for their courses without having to know how to create web pages.
-You will be able to upload syllabi, host discussions, accept assignments electronically, send email to your class, offer online quizzes, and more.
+Moodle is a course management tool made by instructors to focus on student learning.
+It lets instructors easily set up interactive online spaces for their classes without needing to know how to build a webpage.
+With Moodle, you can upload your syllabus, host group discussions, turn in homework online, send emails to your whole class, take quizzes, and more.

 Why might I use Moodle?